Ultimate Fighting Championship: Women's MMA

 On November 16, 2012, the eve of UFC 154: St. Pierre vs. Condit, Dana White confirmed the UFC would feature women's MMA with the signing of its first female fighter, Strikeforce bantamweight champion Ronda Rousey.
 She subsequently became the first female UFC champion, the first Olympic medalist with a UFC title, and the first woman to defend a UFC title.
 She would successfully defend her title six times.

-On December 11, 2013, the UFC purchased the contracts of 11 female fighters from Invicta Fighting Championships to launch their 115-pound Strawweight division.
+On December 11, 2013, the UFC purchased the contracts of 11 female fighters from Invicta Fighting Championships to launch its 115-pound Strawweight division.
 Eight of the Invicta fighters took part in the 20th season of The Ultimate Fighter, The Ultimate Fighter: Team Pettis vs. Team Melendez, along with eight additional fighters signed up for the tournament via open tryouts.
 Season winner, Invicta FC's Strawweight Champion, Carla Esparza became the first UFC women's strawweight champion, defeating Rose Namajunas in the finale.
 Other fighters on the show included Felice Herrig, Tecia Torres, Joanne Calderwood, Bec Hyatt, Randa Markos, Jessica Penne, and Joanna Jędrzejczyk.

 International expansion

 The first UFC event to be held outside the contiguous United States was UFC 8 in Puerto Rico, a US territory, in 1996.

-Canada has hosted events 18 times, starting with UFC 83 in 2008 and most recently in 2015 with UFC 186.
-UFC's biggest event to date was also in Canada, as UFC 129 held at Rogers Centre featured a record-breaking attendance of 55,724.
+Canada has hosted events 18 times, starting with UFC 83 in 2008 and most recently in 2024 with UFC Fight Night 246.
+UFC's second biggest event to date was also in Canada, as UFC 129 held at Rogers Centre featured a record-breaking attendance of 55,724.

-The United Kingdom has been home to 16 events.
+The United Kingdom has been home to 18 events.
 The first was UFC 38 held in London in 2002.
 UFC returned to the United Kingdom in 2007 with UFC 70, and visited Northern Ireland for UFC 72.
-The UK's most recent event was at England with UFC Fight Night: Blaydes vs. Aspinall in 2022.
+The UK's most recent event was in Manchester, England with UFC 304 in 2024.
 Ireland has held UFC 93 in 2009 and UFC Fight Night: McGregor vs. Brandao 5 years later.
 In continental Europe, Germany has hosted 6 times, the first being UFC 99 in 2009, UFC 122 in 2010, UFC Fight Night: Munoz vs. Mousasi in 2014, UFC Fight Night: Jędrzejczyk vs. Penne in 2015, UFC Fight Night: Arlovski vs. Barnett in 2016, and most recently, UFC Fight Night: Shogun vs. Smith in 2018.
 Sweden has hosted 3 times, starting with UFC on Fuel TV: Gustafsson vs. Silva in 2012, and recently with UFC on Fox: Gustafsson vs. Johnson in 2015.
 Poland had its first event with UFC Fight Night: Gonzaga vs. Cro Cop 2 in 2015.

 The first Brazilian event was UFC Brazil: Ultimate Brazil, held in São Paulo in 1998.
 The promotion did not return to Brazil until 2011 for UFC 134, but since then, the country has hosted a further 20 events.
-Their most recent visit was UFC Fight Night: Condit vs. Alves.
+Its most recent visit was UFC Fight Night: Condit vs. Alves.
 In 2014, Mexico became the second country in Latin America to host an event with UFC 180, followed by a second event, UFC 188, in 2015.